 If you’d like to use corn flour to coat your meat or veggies to fry them, your results should be pretty good!
-Although, using just corn flour can leave your fried chicken or veggies a little dry.
+However, using just corn flour can leave your fried chicken or veggies a little dry.

 Finding The Perfect Substitute For Corn Flour Can Be Tricky!

-It is not as easy as it looks to try and replace corn flour for any other type of flour in a recipe.
+It is not as easy as it looks to try and replace corn flour with any other type of flour in a recipe.
 There are a lot of different things to consider when you are substituting corn flour.

 What do you use to substitute corn flour?
 What do you consider to be the best corn flour substitute?